Playing It Straight: Reception

+Television viewership and ratings

+Playing It Straight premiered to modest ratings, in which it received 5.3 million viewers.
+It was the highest-rated program of the night among several demographics, including adults 18–34, persons 12–34, teens and men 18–34.
+The series averaged 3.9 million viewers and a 1.7 rating/6 share among adults 18-49 over the course of its three-week run.

+Critical response

 Playing It Straight received generally unfavorable reviews from television critics.
 Dana Stevens of Slate criticized the series for portraying gay men as "romantic pariahs."
 She further commented: "[N]ot only is Playing It Straight ideologically offensive, it’s also colossally boring."

-Ratings

-The series started off with decent ratings, in which its premiere episode received 5.3 million viewers.
-It was the highest-rated program of the night among several demographics, including adults 18-34, persons 12-34, teens and men 18-34.

 Cancellation

-On March 29, 2004, Fox announced the series' removal from the network's schedule due to poor ratings of its three aired episodes.
-Despite this removal, the network affirmed that they intended to air the five remaining episodes at some point during the summer season.
-Following this announcement, Playing It Straight was replaced on the Fox schedule with reruns of Totally Outrageous Behavior and World's Craziest Videos.
-On May 21, 2004, Fox's entertainment president Gail Berman announced that the series was cancelled, although she claimed that the network would provide "any viewer that needs the information with the information of the conclusion."
-Two months later, Fox posted synopses of the unaired episodes on their website, in which it was revealed that Jackie chose a straight man and thus won the $500,000 reward.
+On March 29, 2004, following the broadcast of its third episode, Playing It Straight was removed from the Fox schedule due to lackluster ratings.
+The series was replaced on the network's schedule with reruns of Totally Outrageous Behavior and World's Craziest Videos.
+Fox claimed that it intended to air the series' five remaining episodes at some point during the summer season.
+However, on May 21, 2004, Fox's entertainment president Gail Berman announced that the series was cancelled; she claimed that the network would provide "any viewer that needs the information with the information of the conclusion."
+Two months later, Fox posted synopses of the unaired episodes on its website, in which it was revealed that the final suitor selected by Jackie was a straight man and thus they both split the $1 million reward.

 On January 17, 2005, Fox published the entire series on their website, in which users could download the individual episodes on a pay-per-view basis.
-Despite the network's claims, Jackie disputed the reason for the series' cancellation.
+Despite the network's claimed reason, Jackie disputed the reason for the series' cancellation.
 She stated: "I can’t say it was cancelled due to ratings.
 It aired on Fridays, and no shows have been successful on Fridays ...
 [Fox] blamed it on the ratings, but I think it may have been something deeper."

 The mid-season cancellation of Playing It Straight had an impact on other LGBT-related programming.
 Seriously, Dude, I'm Gay, another Fox produced LGBT-related reality television special, was set to air on June 7, 2004, although it was abruptly removed from the Fox schedule only eleven days before its airdate.
 An "insider" at Fox claimed that the underperformance of Playing It Straight was a significant factor in the special's cancellation, as it caused the network to "believe the gay reality phenomenon was on the wane."
 The producers of the TBS series He's a Lady viewed Playing It Straight—in addition to Boy Meets Boy and Seriously, Dude, I'm Gay—as an example of the "potential pitfalls" to avoid when producing an LGBT-themed show.
 The underperformance and cancellations of these series resulted in executive producers Douglas Ross and Tommy Campbell consulting GLAAD for review of He's a Lady.

-Results

-Aftermath

-Fox aired only three episodes before pulling the show from its schedule.